 1991 – 1992 – Works closed?

-19/08/1995 – The Glasgow Herald – The two 68 year old, 120ft chimneys of Niddrie Brickworks were demolished on Friday 18/08/1995 as the site was cleared to become a retail park.
+19/08/1995 – The Glasgow Herald – The two 68-year-old, 120ft chimneys of Niddrie Brickworks were demolished on Friday 18/08/1995 as the site was cleared to become a retail park.

 Below – A lovely photo of a Niddrie brick and metal stamp.
 Note the stamp has chamfered edges so in effect this stamp would have created its own frog when pressed into the clay.
 Equally, this may just be a lead impression of a brick frog ie molten lead is poured into the frog resulting in a lead, copy.